Website Documentation

 • Visualizes 50 years of temperature data in an interactive chart

-• Automatically detects user's location
+• Automatically detects user's location with manual location selection

-• Shows average temperature
+• Shows average temperature and trend analysis

 • Responsive design that works on both desktop and mobile